Ebenco36/shadow-antibiogram/README.md

 ## Data requirements

-The data loader must return a dataframe containing at least:
+The pipeline includes a flexible data loader that accepts either:

+* **Complete isolate-level data** – a dataframe with at least:
   * a temporal field (`Year` or date),
-* an organisation identifier,
+  * an organisation identifier (if available),
   * organism labels (genus or species),
   * specimen type,
-* antibiotic testing information.
+  * antibiotic testing information (where any recorded value indicates "tested", missing indicates "not tested").

+* **Aggregated contingency tables** (as provided in `datasets/WHO_Aware_data/`) – the loader reconstructs the necessary internal structures directly from the counts.

 If antibiotic data are recorded as susceptibility results, any recorded value (S, I, R, or MIC) is treated as **tested**, while missing values indicate **not tested**.